-Summer may be over, but that doesn’t mean we have to leave those summer vibes behind!
-If you weren’t lucky enough to find sea glass on your vacation this year, you can still have the look of beautiful sea glass jewelry.
+Can’t make it to the ocean to scavenge some sea glass on your vacation this year?
+Don’t worry!
+You can still have the look of beautiful sea glass jewelry — with resin!
 The EasyCast jewelry mold has the perfect shapes to create some faux sea glass jewelry of your own!

 - EnviroTex Lite